KDr2/kdr2.net/source/resume.rst

 Work Experience
 ----------------------------------

+Please email me to get more details of this section, if you need.

 - 2011.05.03 - 2013.06.20, Appwill Inc., server side development.
 - 2007.07.28 - 2011.04.28, AGREE TECH( http://www.agree.com.cn/ ), Middle